MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 }
 ```

-### Additional implementation considerations
+### Other implementation considerations
 The maximum number of tokens processed in the input string is 77.
 Anything past 77 tokens would be cut off before passed to the model.
-The model is using CLIP tokenizer which uses about 3 Latin characters per token.
+The model is using CLIP tokenizer which uses about three Latin characters per token.

 The submitted text is embedded into the same latent space as the image.
 This means that strings describing medical images of certain body parts obtained with certain imaging modalities would be embedded close to such images.
 This also means that when building systems on top of MedImageInsight model you should make sure that all your embedding strings are consistent with one another (word order, punctuation).
 For best results with base model strings should follow pattern `<image modality> <anatomy> <exam parameters> <condition/pathology>.`, for example: `x-ray chest anteroposterior Atelectasis.`.

-If you are fine tuning the model, you can change these parameters to better suit your application needs.
+If you're fine tuning the model, you can change these parameters to better suit your application needs.

 ### Supported image formats
 The deployed model API supports images encoded in PNG format.

-Upon receiving the images the model does pre-processing which involves compressing and resizing the images to `512x512` pixels.
+Upon receiving the images the model does preprocessing which involves compressing and resizing the images to `512x512` pixels.

 The preferred format is lossless PNG containing either an 8-bit monochromatic or RGB image.
 For optimization purposes, you can perform resizing on the client side to reduce network traffic.

 ## Learn more from samples
 MedImageInsight is a versatile model that can be applied to a wide range of tasks and imaging modalities.
-For more specific examples of solving a variety of tasks with MedImageInsight see the following interactive Python Notebooks.
+For more specific examples of solving various tasks with MedImageInsight see the following interactive Python Notebooks.

 ### Getting started
 * [Deploying and Using MedImageInsight](https://aka.ms/healthcare-ai-examples-mi2-deploy): learn how to deploy the MedImageInsight model programmatically and issue an API call to it.